coded1guy/coded1guy/README.md

 ### Hi there 👋
+I am emmo, nice to meet you 😄
 <!--
 **coded1guy/coded1guy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.